 Common issues with wireless mice are:

-Tracking issues: Mice that does not have a constant source of power tend to sometimes have tracking issues.
-Which basically mean that the mouse’ polling rate stops working for a millisecond or two, causing your cursor to lag.
-This problem is quite normal in almost all budget and semi-budget wireless mice.
+- Tracking issues: Mice that do not have a constant source of power sometimes tend to have tracking issues.
+Which mean that the mouse’ polling rate stops working for a millisecond or two, causing your cursor to lag.
+This problem is quite typical in almost all budget and semi-budget wireless mice.
 Even some high-end wireless mouse also have this issue.

-Poor battery: The big difference between wired and wireless is obviously that it has to run on batteries.
+- Weak battery: The big difference between wired and wireless is obviously that it has to run on batteries.
 The problem with this is the same as it is with phones.
 The more times you charge it above its maximum battery capacity, the worse the battery gets.
 So over time, you may only be able to run a 1 hour or 2.
-The solution is to either get a semi-wired, which mean you can charge while you play and/or get a smart charger which stops charging when the maximum capacity is reached.
-However, this is quite expensive and the battery will still get worse over time, just slower.
+The solution is to either get a semi-wired, which mean you can charge while you play and get a smart charger which stops charging when the maximum capacity is reached.
+However, this is quite expensive, and the battery will still get worse over time, just slower.

-Durability/lifespan: This is a follow-up on the point above.
-The battery in a wireless mouse is much more likely to get worn down than any other component in a gaming mouse.
-Meaning that wireless mice almost never have a long lifespan compared to wired mice that can basically go on for an entire decade without issues.
-It can help to get a mouse that uses AA batteries instead of having an interior battery since they last much longer and also don’t get worn down, since you use new ones each time.
+- Durability/lifespan: This is a follow-up on the point above.
+The battery in a wireless mouse is much more likely to get worn down than any other component in a gaming mouse, which means that wireless mice rarely have a long lifespan compared to wired mice that can go on for an entire decade without issues.
+It can help to get a mouse that uses AA batteries instead of having an internal battery since they last much longer and also don’t get worn down since you use new ones each time.
 A good example is the Logitech G602, which is likely the most durable wireless mouse on the market.

-Pricey: A general rule is that you have to double the money if you want a wireless mouse that performs equally good as a wired one.
-A good example is the Logitech G900 which is among one of the few wireless mice that perform like a high-end wired mouse, but it really comes with a big price tag.
+- Pricey: A general rule is that you have to double the money if you want a wireless mouse that performs equally good as a wired one.
+A good example is the Logitech G900, which is among one of the few wireless mice that play like a high-end wired mouse, but it comes with a big price tag.
 But if you want a decent wireless mouse, you need to go hard or go home.